Genital piercing: Labia and vulval vestibule

 Labia piercing can be applied to the labia majora or the labia minora.
 The triangle piercing is located at the ventral end of the labia minora, at the point of transition between labia and clitoral hood.
 It runs horizontally, partly under the clitoral shaft.
 The fourchette piercing passes through the dorsal rim of the vulval vestibule.
 A less common version of the fourchette piercing is the suitcase piercing which can be considered as a deeper version of the fourchette because it enters through the perineum.
 Also rather uncommon is the Princess Albertina piercing, the female version of the Prince Albert piercing, that passes through the ventral (lower) wall of the urethra.

 Mons pubis

 The Christina piercing is a surface piercing, situated on the upper part of the mons pubis where the outer labia meet.
 It is similar to the Nefertiti piercing, that can be seen as a combination between vertical clitoral hood piercing and Christina piercing.

 Unisex genital piercings

-Body piercings that do not involve perforation of genitalia but referred to as "genital piercings" by convention can be worn by all sexes.
-These include the pubic piercing, which is situated above the penis in males and on the mons pubic in females (comparable to the Christina piercing, but horizontally).
+Body piercings that do not involve perforation of genitalia but referred to as "genital piercings" by convention can be worn by both males and females.
+These include the pubic piercing, which is situated above the penis in males and on the mons pubis in females (comparable to the Christina piercing, but horizontally).
 The guiche piercing passes horizontally through the perineum while the anal piercing passes through the anus.